AdobeDocs/federated-audience-composition.en/help/compositions/activities/save-audience.md

 After executing the composition, the resulting audience is saved in Adobe Experience Platform as an external audience, and available into Adobe Real-Time Customer Data Platorm and/or Adobe Journey Optimizer.
 It is made accessible in the **Audiences** menu.
 [Learn more](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/ui/audience-portal){target="_blank"}

 The created audience includes all the fields selected in the Audience Mappings section.
-You can activate the audience to any destination supported by Adobe Experience Platform.
+You can target this audience in Journey Optimizer or activate it to any destination supported by Adobe Experience Platform.

 [Learn more](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/ui/audience-portal){target="_blank"}